Threshold Policy Settings

 • Measurement: The Measurement Pane is used to define specifically what you'd like the query to look at.
 The pane's settings in an alert policy are the same as those in Metrics Explorer except in a policy you can only select one metric.

-• Filtering: The Filtering Pane includes controls that enable you to narrow the scope of your query or narrow the results returned from the query.
+• Filtering: The Filters Pane includes controls that enable you to narrow the scope of your query or narrow the results returned from the query.
 The pane's settings in an alert policy are the same as those in Metrics Explorer.

 top | section